joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 Being central to the entire system, we partnered with MSR to prove the soundness of this approach, especially `isolated`, and published the paper in [OOPSLA'12](http://dl.acm.org/citation.cfm?id=2384619) (also available as a free [MSR tech report](http://research-srv.microsoft.com/pubs/170528/msr-tr-2012-79.pdf)).
-Although the paper came out a couple years before this final model solidifed, most of the critical ideas were taking shape and well underway by then.
+Although the paper came out a couple years before this final model solidified, most of the critical ideas were taking shape and well underway by then.

 For a simple mental model, however, I always thought about things in terms of subtyping and substitution.